OpenHFT/Chronicle-Network/README.md

 #### Create and Start the Client

-Below is some client code that create the TcpChannelHub, the TcpChannelHub is used to send your messages to the server. each message must have a unique transaction id ( we call this transaction is the "tid" ), when the server responds to the client, its important that the server send back the tid, as the TcpChannelHub will look at each message that sent from the server and marshall that message onto your appropriate client thread.
+Below is the client code that creates the TcpChannelHub, the TcpChannelHub is used to send your messages to the server and then read the servers response.

+The TcpChannelHub ensures that each response is marshaled back onto the appropriate client thread.
+It does this through the use of a unique transaction ID ( we call this transaction ID the "tid" ), when the server responds to the client, its expected that the server sends back the tid as the very first field in the message.
+The TcpChannelHub will look at each message and read the tid, and then marshall the message onto your appropriate client thread.

 ```java